bseltz-cohesity/scripts/python/backupNow/README.md

 * -e, --enable: enable a paused job before running, then disable when done
 * -w, --wait: wait for backup run to complete and report result
 * -t, --backupType: choose one of kRegular, kFull or kLog backup types.
 Default is kRegular (incremental)
+* -x, --abortifrunning: exit if job is already running (default is to wait and run after existing run is finished)

 ## Using -o (--objectname) Parameter